giuliachiola/super-blog-content/til/template-engine/nunjucks-advanced-loops.md

 ---
 title: Nunjucks advanced loops
 abstract: In nunjucks we can loop through an array or an object, let's see how to do it.
-quote: In the middle of every difficulty <br class="u-ty-break-t">lies opportunity.
+quote: In the middle of every difficulty <br class="u-ty-break-t">lies opportunity
 quoteAuthor: Albert Einstein

 date: 2020-07-23